PCRE2Project/pcre2/doc/html/README.txt

 move pcre2_chartables.c.dist out of the way and replace it with your customized tables.

-When the dftables program is run as a result of --enable-rebuild-chartables, it uses the default C locale that is set on your system.
+When the pcre2_dftables program is run as a result of specifying --enable-rebuild-chartables, it uses the default C locale that is set on your system.
 It does not pay attention to the LC_xxx environment variables.
 In other words, it uses the system's default locale rather than whatever the compiling user happens to have set.
-If you really do want to build a source set of character tables in a locale that is specified by the LC_xxx variables, you can run the dftables program by hand with the -L option.
+If you really do want to build a source set of character tables in a locale that is specified by the LC_xxx variables, you can run the pcre2_dftables program by hand with the -L option.
 For example:

-  ./dftables -L pcre2_chartables.c.special
+  ./pcre2_dftables -L pcre2_chartables.c.special

+The second argument names the file where the source code for the tables is written.
 The first two 256-byte tables provide lower casing and case flipping functions, respectively.
-The next table consists of three 32-byte bit maps which identify digits, "word" characters, and white space, respectively.
-These are used when building 32-byte bit maps that represent character classes for code points less than 256.
+The next table consists of a number of 32-byte bit maps which identify certain character classes such as digits, "word" characters, white space, etc. These are used when building 32-byte bit maps that represent character classes for code points less than 256.
 The final 256-byte table has bits indicating various character types, as follows:

     1   white space character
     2   letter
-    4   decimal digit
+    4   lower case letter
-    8   hexadecimal digit
+    8   decimal digit
    16   alphanumeric or '_'
-  128   regular expression metacharacter or binary zero

-You should not alter the set of characters that contain the 128 bit, as that will cause PCRE2 to malfunction.
+See also the pcre2build section "Creating character tables at build time".

 File manifest